frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 "We have before us a vast panorama in the family and in society, and those with a big heart will try earnestly to care for their elderly parents, to give alms, to take an interest in their neighbors\' problems, to pray for a friend overwhelmed with worry, to visit a sick relative in the hospital or at home, to stop and talk to a person they see regularly who is living on the street, to listen patiently."

-"It\'s not...a matter of adding new tasks to the ones we already perform; it is rather a matter of trying to make manifest, from our own identity, Christ\'s love for others" (F. Ocáriz, *Ibid*.).
+"It\'s not...a matter of adding new tasks to the ones we already perform; it is rather a matter of trying to make manifest, from our own identity, Christ\'s love for others" (F. Ocáriz, *ibid*.).

 As I was growing up, I witnessed what my mother was trying to do, and my father also, were trying to do a lot of these things.